marijnh/Eloquent-JavaScript/18_http.md

 {{index "tabindex attribute"}}

 By default, most types of HTML elements cannot be focused.
 But you can add a `tabindex` attribute to any element that will make it focusable.
-A `tabindex` of -1 makes tabbing skip over an element, even if it is normally focusable.
+A `tabindex` of 0 makes an element focusable without affecting the focus order.

 ## Disabled fields